-It was 11pm and I went upstairs to brush my teeth just before going to sleep.
+It was 11pm and I had no idea that inspiration was about to hit.
+I went upstairs to brush my teeth just before going to sleep.

 The previous day a friend of mine, and a fellow entrepreneur, shared a writing exercise to discover what you really want.

 Having nothing better to do for three minutes (and my mind tirelessly looks for something to do, something to think of, even when teeth brushing), I thought I’d give it a try, but instead of writing, I’ll think about it in my head.

 “I want a successful business.
 I want to be helping many, many people live a better life.”

 “What do I really want?”

 “I want a much bigger audience.
 I want to stop playing small.
 I want to write a book.”